norlab-ulaval/libpointmatcher/doc/CompilationMac.md

 	brew install cmake

 ### 1. Installing Eigen
 The Eigen linear algebra is required before installing libpointmatcher and can be found [here](http://eigen.tuxfamily.org/).
-Either download and compile Eigen following instructions from the package website or simply install package via apt by running:
+Either download and compile Eigen following instructions from the package website or simply install the package via homebrew by running:

 	brew install eigen